LNicholsonDev/Machine-Learning-Models/README.md

 # Week 5: </br>
 **Logistic ML Model:** A classification model to help make predictions to assist doctors and healthcare providers in diagnosis of potential heart disease.
 Model predicts which patients are most likely to suffer from a heart disease in the near future using the features given.

+# Week 7: <br/>
+**Naive Bayes ML Model:** A classification model to help make predictions to assist in the diagnosis of Diabetes.
+Model predicts which patients are most likely to have Diabetes given parameters on their health.
+Naive Bayes models generally have lower accuracy, given that they assume feature independence (hence, Naive) but can still be useful in certain diagnostic contexts.